 Prevention in the City

-- TCEQ's Take Care of Texas Community Cleanup webpage.
+- TCEQ's Take Care of Texas Community Involvement webpage.

-- TCEQ Brochure Used Motor Oil Recycling (PDF.
+- TCEQ Brochure Used Oil Recycling Handbook (PDF.
 Help with PDF.)

 - TCEQ's Household Hazardous Waste: A Guide for Texans provides information on various hazardous household wastes and their disposal.